Guidance for school hostels while operating under the COVID-19 Protection Framework.

 Infection prevention and control

 Hostels need to implement robust infection control measures to minimise the spread of COVID-19.
-The measures will vary at each traffic light setting and also depend on the risk assessment and context for the hostel at the time.
+The measures used may vary depending on the risk assessment and context for the hostel at the time.
 For example, when case numbers are higher in the school community, measures used may include airing out rooms in between use by different groups, using only rooms which are well-ventilated, grouping boarders so that they do not intermingle with other groups, and staggering mealtimes.

 Anyone in the hostel who is symptomatic (even if only very mild symptoms) must be encouraged to get tested for COVID-19.

-Business continuity planning will need to include how to respond to cases whether in staff or boarders, and at all settings of the COVID-19 Protection Framework.
+Business continuity planning will need to include how to respond to cases whether in staff or boarders.

 Boarders and staff living in the hostel who are identified as a confirmed case will be required to isolate for 7 days.